Hana Field is an Urban Secret Garden for Pick Your Own Flowers

 Sandwiched between two freeways, adjacent to a hub for rental cars, and below wires buzzing from the electricity pulsing through them, you’ll find a special sort of secret garden.
 Giant sunflowers and rows of zinnias & snapdragons make you forget that you're actually still very much in an urban jungle.
-Hana Field, which is the name of this secret garden, is brand new.
-It’s part of the better-known Tanaka Farms in Irvine, about ten minutes away.
-Tanaka has long been a staple for hayrides, pumpkin patches, veggie-picking, and their awesome produce stand, but its new flower field (where you can wander, take Instagram-worthy pics, and even pick your own flowers) is well worth a visit all its own this summer.
+Hana Field, which is the name of this secret garden, is part of the better-known Tanaka Farms in Irvine, about ten minutes away.
+Tanaka has long been a staple for hayrides, pumpkin patches, veggie-picking, and their awesome produce stand, but this flower field (where you can wander, take Instagram-worthy pics, and even pick your own flowers) is well worth a visit all its own this summer.

 A New Flower Field at the 405